online-go/online-go.com/CONTRIBUTING.md

 5. Open VSCode
  - Choose "clone git repository"
  - Chose "clone from github"
- - Allow it to log you into gitbhub
+ - Allow it to log you into GitHub
  - Choose *your fork* of online-go.com to clone
-    - ** make sure it's your fork - VSCode may offer the official repo at the top of the list, don't chose that one
+    - **make sure it's your fork** - VSCode may offer the official repo at the top of the list, don't chose that one
  - Chose a local folder somewhere sensible to clone it into (definitely distinct from anything left over from before!)
  - Agree to install the recommended extensions
      (you definitely need these for OGS, they setup the editor for coding standards that are enforced, and provide linting while editing)

-... you should now see a code explorer on the left pane of VS Code showing the OGS repo file structure (maybe you need to click on the top icon in the left pane to get this view).
+... you should now see a code explorer on the left pane of VSCode showing the OGS repo file structure (maybe you need to click on the top icon in the left pane to get this view).

 ... now you have online-go.com checked out, without silly CRLF problems!

-You could poke around in src/ if you are already curious
+You could poke around in `src/` if you are already curious

 6. in a command window, cd to the folder that was created when you cloned the repo and do